annamcabee/Mitre-Attack-API/README.md

 # Mitre-Attack-API
-Python library to interact with the MITRE attack framework
+Python module to interact with the MITRE attack framework

 # About
-The MITRE Attack API python package provides a way for people to easily access data from the MITRE attack framework.
-With this project, you can manipulate data provided by the MITRE API.
+The MITRE Attack API python module provides a way for people to easily access data from the MITRE attack framework.
+With this module, you can manipulate data provided by the MITRE API.
 The "AttackAPI" object has the following methods:

 | Method        | Method Details           |
 | ------------- |-------------|